Stochastic Localization Methods for Convex Discrete Optimization via Simulation: Introduction

-First, we consider large-scale one-dimensional problems with the decision space as $\{1,2,\ldots,N\}$, in which $N$ is a large number that represents the problem scale.
-This problem setting is mathematically equivalent to the problem of \textit{ranking and selection}; see \cite{hong2020review} for a review.
-The objective function is assumed to be discrete convex on the decision space, but no other structure information such as strong convexity or a minimal gap between the optimal and suboptimal is known.
-To quantify the computational cost, we take the view that the simulation cost is the dominant contributor to the computational cost; see also \cite{mahen17b}.
-The simulation cost of an algorithm is measured as the total number of simulation replications run at all decision variables visited by the algorithm until it stops.
-When designing algorithms to solve large-scale discrete simulation optimization problems, the dependence of the simulation cost on the problem scale $N$ (or, the number of alternatives/solutions/systems in the area of ranking and selection) is crucial to understand; see also discussions in \cite{zhong2019knockout}.
-We design an adaptive sampling (AS) algorithm that is guaranteed to return a decision variable that satisfies the $(\epsilon,\delta)$-PGS criterion.
-The upper bound on the asymptotic simulation cost for the AS algorithm for any convex problem can be proved as $O(\log(N) \epsilon^{-2}\log(1/\delta))$ when $\epsilon$ and $\delta$ is small, which represents a $\log(N)$ dependence on the scale of the problem.
-Note that when the convexity structure is not exploited, the dependence on $N$ can be linear.
-We then design an enhanced adaptive sampling (EAS) algorithm that is proved to enjoy an upper bound on the asymptotic simulation cost as $O( \epsilon^{-2}\log(1/\delta))$.
-This upper bound does not depend on the problem scale $N$ when $\epsilon$ and $\delta$ is small.
-This EAS algorithm essentially hits the best achievable performance (i.e., lower bound on simulation cost) and therefore provides a matching upper and lower bound on simulation costs for large-scale ranking and selection problems with general convex structure.
-This theoretical superiority of the EAS algorithm has also been verified by numerical experiments.
-On the contrary, gradient-based algorithms cannot achieve the performance of the EAS algorithm for large-scale one-dimensional problems.
+\revisee{To show the usefulness of the localization operation,} we first consider an important case of discrete simulation via optimization problems, where the decision space is the ``one-dimensional'' set $\{1,2,\ldots,N\}$.
+Here, $N$ is an arbitrary positive integer that represents the problem scale.
+Without the convexity structure, the problem setting is mathematically equivalent to the problem of \textit{ranking and selection}; see \cite{hong2020review} for a comprehensive review.
+In this work, the objective function is assumed to be discrete convex on the decision space, but no other structure information such as strong convexity or the knowledge of a minimal gap between the optimal and sub-optimal solutions is known. \revisee{Utilizing the idea of \textit{localization}, we overcome the shortcoming of the subgradient descent algorithm that its simulation cost has a quadratic dependence on the problem scale.
+We propose two localization algorithms.} As a natural generalization of the classical bi-section algorithm, we design the tri-section sampling (TS) algorithm to find a $(\epsilon,\delta)$-PGS solution.
+We prove that, when $\delta$ is small, $O(\log(N) \epsilon^{-2}\log(1/\delta))$ serves as an upper bound on the simulation cost for the TS algorithm for any one-dimensional convex problem, which represents the same logarithmic dependence on the scale as the bi-section algorithm.
+Note that when the convexity structure is not exploited, the optimal dependence on $N$ can be linear.
+We then design the shrinking uniform sampling (SUS) algorithm that beats the TS algorithm.
+The SUS algorithm is proved to enjoy the upper bound on the simulation cost as $O[ \epsilon^{-2}(\log(N) + \log(1/\delta))]$ when $\delta$ is small.
+Using the asymptotic criterion (namely, $\delta\rightarrow0$ with other parameters fixed) in \citet{kaufmann2016complexity}, the SUS algorithm asymptotically achieves the optimal performance and, therefore, is the first algorithm to achieve a matching upper bound on simulation costs for ranking and selection problems with general convex structure.
+This theoretical superiority of the SUS algorithm is also verified in numerical experiments.
+We remark that our major contribution is the SUS algorithm rather than the TS algorithm, though the analysis provided for these two algorithms may be separately useful in broader settings.